technomancy/leiningen/doc/TUTORIAL.md

 ### Overview

-Clojure is a hosted language and Clojure libraries are distributed the same way as in other JVM languages: as JARs.
+Clojure is a hosted language and Clojure libraries are distributed the same way as in other JVM languages: as jar files.

-JARs (`.jar` files) are basically just `.zip` files with a little extra JVM-specific metadata.
+Jar files are basically just `.zip` files with a little extra JVM-specific metadata.
 They usually contain `.class` files (JVM bytecode) and `.clj` source files, but they can also contain other things like config files, JavaScript files or text files with static data.